kartelmode/hash-map-experiment/README.md

 Different map key naming strategies call for different hash functions.

 * For `Number` and `MM` naming strategies it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap.
-* For `UUID` key naming it's recommended to use `nativeHash` hash function with `RobinHood` hashmap.
+* For `UUID` and other key naming strategies it's recommended to use `nativeHash` hash function with `RobinHood` hashmap.
-* If we don't know our key naming pattern it is recommended to use `nativeHash` or `xxHash` hash functions with `RobinHood` Map implementation.